AdobeDocs/cc-everywhere/src/pages/guides/tutorials/full-editor.md

 Excellent!
 We have this `editor`: now what?
 We'll use it to spawn a new Adobe Express instance via the [`editor.create()`](../../reference/CCEverywhere/editor/index.md#create) method—which, in turn, accepts four option objects able to configure:

-- The [Document](../../reference/CCEverywhere/editor/index.md#createdocconfig) that will be created (e.g., the size).
+- The [Document](../../reference/CCEverywhere/editor/index.md#createdocconfig) that will be created (e.g., its size).
 - The Adobe Express [Application](../../reference/CCEverywhere/editor/index.md#baseeditorappconfig) itself (e.g., the callbacks).
 - The allowed [Export Options](../../reference/types/index.md#exportoptions).
 - The [Container](../../reference/types/index.md#containerconfig) (modal dialog) of the Adobe Express application.

-The links above point to the respective SDK Reference page.
+The links above point to the respective SDK Reference pages.
 They are all optional—our sample makes use of the first three of them:

 ```js
 // Document